How to get Forge hosted Laravel application Security Headers perfect

 security-headers-report.png 82.91 KB

-The key to sanity was the last response to do the content.
-By having it nicely formatted we could slowly but surely trawl our site and make the corrections required.
+The key to making this header work was to format it nicely with line feeds so we could slowly but surely trawl our site and make the corrections required.

 <?php